Families will love visiting Asheville, whether they enjoy the outdoors, good food, or mountain culture. Here is a 3 day Asheville Itinerary with kids.

 It can be hard to choose with so many options, but a fun day trip is to head over to Mt.
 Mitchell State Park.
 You’ll take the picturesque Blue Ridge Parkway to get there, and then drive up to the concrete overlook.
 You’ll walk to the overlook from a parking lot, where you can admire the mountains for as far as the eye can see!
 A short loop back takes you to the Balsam nature trail, which has an entirely different feel with moss and craggy pine trees.
 Ask kids to keep an eye out for salamanders (but don’t touch them!) and colorful mushrooms along the way.

 On your way back to the parking lot, pop into their free museum that teaches about the region and history of the park, with fun things to touch and listen to.
-Drive halfway back down the mountain and enjoy a kid-friendly lunch at their on site restaurant.
+Drive halfway back down the mountain and enjoy a kid-friendly lunch at their on-site restaurant.
 If you’re lucky, you’ll get a table near the window for breathtaking views.
-Everyone should take some time to use the outdoor patio rocking chairs on your way out.
+Everyone should take some time to use the outdoor patio rocking chairs on the way out.
 If your kids still aren’t tired out, consider stopping by the Craggy Gardens Pinnacle hike that is beautiful and short, located off the Blue Ridge Parkway and on your way back to Asheville.

 Dupont State Forest